-Catagory Details Category Infrastructure Type Bus Services Lead Responsibility SCC as the Transport Authority oversee the bus network, which is operated as a Surrey function and not focused on the borough in isolation.
-Current Provision SCC's expenditure on bus service support is in excess of £7m each year.
+Category Details Infrastructure Type Bus Services Lead Responsibility SCC as the Transport Authority oversee the bus network, which is operated as a Surrey function and not focused on the borough in isolation.
+Current Provision SCC's expenditure on bus service support is around £12m in for local bus services, Demand Response Transport and Community Transport.
+Surrey has a well-established bus network, although the level of service varies greatly depending on location.
+The network typically serves movements within and between the larger towns and more populated areas of the county, with many routes in the north of the county classified as 'frequent' services.
+These serve areas such as Staines-upon-Thames, Walton-on-Thames, Epsom, Redhill, Woking and Guildford.
 Bus operators range from small independently owned companies to international bus operating groups.
 Of the approximately 220 bus services in the county, roughly 185 receive a degree of financial support from SCC.
-Known Planned LTP4 Delivery Plan will be published in 2022 and will set out Provision the forward programme for delivery of LTP4 in more detail.
-Local Plan The commissioned Transport Assessment for the sites for Impact/Future the draft Local Plan, has also assessed public transport Provision schemes.
-1 TOVISION Solietties.
+Known Planned LTP4 Delivery Plan was published in 2023 and sets out the Provision forward programme for delivery of LTP4 in more detail.
+Surrey County Council LTP4 - Delivering our transport plan and measuring its success.
+Local Plan Impact/Future Provision The County Council regularly reviews bus service provision.
+As set out in the Bus Service Improvement Plan for Surrey, key areas for capital investment are: Increasing bus priority measures in key locations; Expand Digital Demand Responsive Transport (DDRT); and Increasing the number of zero emission buses in the county.
+The commissioned Transport Assessment for the sites for the draft Local Plan, has also assessed public transport schemes.
 New bus provision would unlikely lead to a large modal shift across the borough.
 As such, no significant improvements to the public transport offering in Elmbridge are proposed, instead the focus should be on improving connectivity of local railway stations by bus.
 Further evaluation of the proposed mitigation is being undertaken with SCC.

-Funding Funding for the increased services would need to be secured through development from either a S106 directly tied to specific development(s) and the mitigation measures required or, through funding from the Council's Community Infrastructure Levy (CIL) and the addition of projects / funding requirements to the Strategic Priority Programme (SPP) List Key Evidence Base Direct consultation with SCC as part of the Council Transport Assessment ' Elmbridge Local Plan Transport Assessment Surrey Transport Plan: Passenger Transport Strategy - Part 1 Local Buses - https://www.surreycc.gov.uk/roads-and-transport/policies- plans-consultations/transport-plan/surrey-transport-plan- strategies/local-bus-strategy Droft Surroy Local Transport Dlan 2022 2022 (LTD4) Draft Surrey Local Transport Plan 2022-2032 (LTP4) -
+Funding Funding for the increased services would need to be secured through development from either a S106 directly tied to specific development(s) and the mitigation measures required or, through funding from the Council's Community Infrastructure Levy (CIL) and the addition of projects / funding requirements to the Strategic Priority Programme (SPP) List.
+Key Evidence Base Direct consultation with SCC as part of the Council Transport Assessment Elmbridge Local Plan Transport Assessment Surrey County Council Bus Back Better - Surrey Enhanced Partnership Plan and Scheme November 2022

-Table 12.
+Table 14.
 Walking and Cycling